mariamAboujenane/LegalAssistant/README.md

-# Moroccan Law Adviser
+# Legal Assistant

-Moroccan Law Adviser is an innovative application that leverages RAG (Retrieval-Augmented Generation) technology to deliver personalized legal advice and guidance based on Moroccan law.
+Legal Assistant is an innovative application that leverages RAG (Retrieval-Augmented Generation) technology to deliver personalized legal advice and guidance based on Moroccan law.

 ## Overview